School shooting in Russia kills 9 people; suspect arrested

 Credit: Roman Kruchinin

-An ambulance and police trucks are parked at a school after a shooting in Kazan, Russia, Tuesday, May 11, 2021.
+Russian police special unit walk near the scene at a school after a shooting in Kazan, Russia, Tuesday, May 11, 2021.
 Russian media report that several people have been killed and wounded in a school shooting in the city of Kazan.
 Russia's state RIA Novosti news agency reported the shooting took place Tuesday morning, citing emergency services.
-(AP Photo/Roman Kruchinin)

-In this image taken from video, police officers guard near the gates of a school after a shooting, in Kazan, Russia, Tuesday, May 11, 2021.
-Russian media report that several people have been killed and wounded in a school shooting in the city of Kazan.
-Russia's state RIA Novosti news agency reported the shooting took place Tuesday morning, citing emergency services.
-(AP Photo)

-Security forces near the scene at a school after a shooting in Kazan, Russia, Tuesday, May 11, 2021.
-Russian media report that several people have been killed and wounded in a school shooting in the city of Kazan.
-Russia's state RIA Novosti news agency reported the shooting took place Tuesday morning, citing emergency services.
-(Max Zareckiy via AP)
+(Dmitry Lebedev, Kommersant Publishing House via AP)